MiguelOlivFig/Sportify_Clusters/README.md

 # Sportify - K-Means Clustering
 Unsupervised Learning: K-Means Clustering - develop fitted marketing strategies to each segment

-## Sportify - Customer Segmentation and Insights
+## Sportify - Customer Segmentation and Insights:
 Project Overview: Welcome to **Sportify**, your go-to destination for premium sports products and gear.
 Our mission is to provide athletes and enthusiasts with the best selection of sports equipment, tailored to their diverse needs.

 In this project, we leveraged three crucial datasets to gain deeper insights into our customer base and enhance our marketing strategies.
 The datasets include: